paritosh64ce/rxjs-pub-sub/libs/ngx-pub-sub/README.md

 ## TODO:
 1. Coverage integration with CI
-2. Dev dependencies update

-## ChangeLog
+## Change Log

->1.0.0 - 1.0.3:
+> 1.0.0 - 1.0.3:
->Basic functionality and README file updates
+> Basic functionality and README file updates

->2.0.0
+> 2.0.0
->Now subscribers can have last or historical values for the event published based on the type the event is registered with.
+> Now subscribers can have last or historical values for the event published based on the type the event is registered with.

+> 2.0.1
+> Dev-dependencies and README file updates

+### Like this work?
+[Star this repository](https://github.com/paritosh64ce/ngx-pub-sub/stargazers) on GitHub

 ## License